Joelius300/dl4g_hslu/README.md

 This should work and allow you to edit the fork without having to reinstall all the time.
 However, for deployment, you'll need to see if the `./jass_kit` in `requirements.txt` is sufficient.

 This is btw the "correct" way to work on a separate package locally at the same time, instead of forcing yourself to use relative imports everywhere until you stumble into a situation where that's not possible anymore.
-It is also not correct to use `sys.path` to hack it.
+It is also generally not correct to use `sys.path` to hack it.
 Some IDEs/LSPs like pylsp have seemingly no issues with this and can easily use "Go to definition" but other smaller ones like PyCharm apparently need you to specify that the other folder also contains source files, even though the editable installation is correctly listed in the packages tab.
 Earlier it was not recommended to use editable installs because of poor support but some claim that this has changed.
 Anyhow, Python, wtf is wrong with you.
 I would not touch you with a ten foot pole if you weren't the most important language in AI/ML atm.